-The Kinder Institute seeks to establish a thriving community of post-graduate researchers in the fields of history and political science whose work transcends disciplinary boundaries in advancing the study of American political thought, history, and institutions.
+The Kinder Institute seeks to establish a thriving community of graduate researchers in the fields of history and political science whose work transcends disciplinary boundaries in advancing the study of American political thought, history, and institutions.
 All Kinder Institute Graduate Fellows are housed in the Institute’s central offices high atop historic Jesse Hall, a peerless collaborative work space on campus that provides students with easy access to our faculty and postdoctoral fellows, and that is also the venue for our vibrant colloquium and academic workshop series.

 In addition to the fully funded studentships detailed below, Fellows are eligible to apply for dedicated graduate student research and travel grants from the Kinder Institute and are encouraged to pursue some of the many opportunities in research, publishing, and public history that the Institute supports.
 For instance, the Institute’s in-house online academic journal Starting Points employs a graduate editorial intern, and Fellows have held or currently hold research positions at the State Historical Society of Missouri, a major archive located across the street from the Institute, and with the Missouri Humanities Council.
 The Institute also frequently hosts lectures, conferences, and other events, including our quarterly Missouri Regional Seminar on Early American History, that offer graduate students unrivaled opportunities for professional and intellectual development.